devfile/registry-viewer/CONTRIBUTING.md

 If comments have been given in a review, they have to be addressed before merging.

-After addressing review comments, don’t forget to add a comment in the PR afterward, so everyone gets notified by Github and know to re-review.
+After addressing review comments, don’t forget to add a comment in the PR afterward, so everyone gets notified by Github and knows to re-review.